simorautiainen/react-timetables/README.md

 ### Installing

 A step by step series of examples that tell you how to get a development env running.</br>
 Copy this repository with git clone or download zip.
-Navigate to the directory and begin installing.</br>
+Navigate to the directory and do the following steps.</br>

 Installing all the modules